keshavdewan/8-Weeks-SQL-Challenge/Case Study 4 - Data Bank/Data-Bank.md

 		-	`default_value`: (Optional) The value to return if there is no previous row (e.g., for the first row in the partition).
 		-	`PARTITION BY partition_expression`: (Optional) Divides the result set into groups (partitions) and applies the LAG() function separately within each partition.
 		-	`ORDER BY order_expression`: Specifies how the rows are ordered within each partition to determine which row is "previous."

+-	`SUM() OVER()` for Running Totals: The `SUM() OVER()` window function is specifically designed for calculating running totals.
+It adds up the values in a specified column as it moves through the rows, effectively giving you the running balance at each point.